semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 {"house":"Stark","age":"17","biography":"Hello I'm Jon","tags":["jon","night's watch"]}
 {% endhighlight %}

-The bad news is that **there is a limitation about the size of the data you are passing through the API.** This limitation is of **100 Mb**...
+The bad news is that **there is a default limitation about the size of the data you are passing through the API.** This limitation is of **100 Mb**...
 But, we are working here with Elasticsearch, and quite nothing is impossible.
-This means that, of course, you can configure this limitation !
+It means that, of course, you can configure this limitation !
 The corresponding line in the configuration file of your node is `http.max_content_length`.

 #### Bulk index request